jm379/blog/posts/1-extending-ruby.md

 There are two primary methods for extending Ruby: a simpler approach using a [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface) gem or compiling a [shared library](https://en.wikipedia.org/wiki/Shared_library).

-This post will primarily focus on the compilation method, with an example using FFI to create extensions for Ruby on GNU/Linux.
-All examples were created using Ruby `3.4.3`; other versions may not be compatible.
+This post will primarily focus on the compilation method to create extensions for Ruby on GNU/Linux.
+All examples were created using Ruby `3.4.3`, other versions may not be compatible.

 ## Leibniz